Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 Other popular things to do in Mijas Pueblo are taking a donkey ride and eating almendras garrapiñadas (candied almonds) from the street stalls.

 The easiest way to travel from Malaga to Mijas Pueblo is by car.
-The journey takes approximately between 40 and 50 minutes.
+The journey takes approximately 40 and 50 minutes.
+However, it’s important to know that the road is very windy, so don’t drive there if you aren’t an experienced or confident driver.

-If you don’t have a car, you can take the train from Malaga to Arroyo de la Miel (Benalmadena), and then take the M-121 bus to Mijas Pueblo.
+If you don’t have a car or you want to avoid driving on a windy road, you can take the train from Malaga to Arroyo de la Miel (Benalmadena), and then take the M-121 bus to Mijas Pueblo.
 This will take you about 1 hour and 10 minutes.

 Who hasn’t heard of Marbella?
 Despite being popular for its party beach clubs and luxurious shops in Puerto Banús, there are more reasons to visit this town.